red-door-collective/rdc-website/README.md

 If you want just a bit of data to work with locally, pass the `--limit` argument.

-Example: `flask sync --sheet-name 'detainer-warrants_15-02-2020' --limit 10` will populate the database with 10 detainer warrants from the spreadsheet titled `detainer-warrants_15-02-2020`.
+Example: `flask sync --limit 10` will populate the database with 10 detainer warrants.

 #### Run app

+##### API

-To run the website locally, use `flask run --no-reload` within the `nix-shell`.
+To run the API locally, use `flask run --no-reload` within the `nix-shell`.

-You'll be able to visit it at http://127.0.0.1:5000/

-You can browse api endpoints like detainer warrants at http://127.0.0.1:5000/api/v1/detainer-warrants
+You'll be able to browse endpoints on port `5000` like time series eviction counts at http://127.0.0.1:5000/api/v1/rollup/plaintiffs

+##### User Interface

+To run the User Interface (UI) locally, make sure you're in the `pages` directory.

+> If this is your first time running the interface, you will first need to run `npm install`.

+Finally, run `npm start`.